Célestin Freinet: Legacy

 Freinet's work lives on in the name of Pédagogie Freinet, or the Freinet Modern School Movement, practised in many countries worldwide.
+Guided Functional Peer Support is primarily based on his pedagogic work.

 The Freinet classification ("To organise everything") is used in the libraries of some elementary schools, and was invented by Célestin Freinet to facilitate the easy finding of documents, and the use of the "Bibliothèque de travail".

 The Institut universitaire de formation des maîtres (teacher training university) of Nice bears the name of Célestin Freinet.

 Modern School Movement

 The Modern School Movement or Mouvement de l'École Moderne, based on the practices of the Freinets, has become an international network of educators and schools.
 In 1957, the International Federation of Modern School Movements (FIMEM) was founded to organize national groups around the world.
 They hold an international congress every two years to coordinate work and exchange ideas.